A. A. SPECTRUM – IN CONVERSATION WITH THE FASHION BRAND’S CO-FOUNDER AND DESIGN DIRECTOR

 Look, it’s July, but it’s autumn here in Germany.
 But seriously, I’m interested in that topic.
 We have a huge heatwave in Italy.
 We get easily up to 35.

 What is affecting fashion is seasonality.
 It’s what we face.
 You were buying winter stuff in September.
 Now, at least in southern Europe, it’s warm until November.
-On the other hand, we are used to start to serve summer things in February, and it probably doesn’t get hot until now (and its 18 degrees on the 2nd of July).
+On the other hand, we are used to start to serve summer things in February, and it probably doesn’t get hot until now (and it’s 18 degrees on the 2nd of July).
 We need to change the timing.

 Plastic is one of the problems we know about.
 But plastic is not a problem itself; it’s the usage you make of it.
 You can make a pacemaker that lasts 50 years and saves someone.
 And you can make wrapping paper that lasts 2 minutes.
 The same goes for fashion.
 I don’t want to offload the responsibility.
 We have it.
 But also, the system of fashion pushes you every 6 months to throw away and buy new.